Es Mercadal

-Es Mercadal (/ca/) is a town and municipality in northern Menorca in the Spanish Balearic Islands.
+Es Mercadal (/ca-ES-IB/) is a town and municipality in northern Menorca in the Spanish Balearic Islands.

 Etymology

 The name "Mercadal" derives from the Latin language mercatum, meaning "market".
 In 1301, King James II of Majorca decreed the establishment of a public center of commerce in Menorca, and the bustling open-air marketplace remains a principal attraction of the island to this day.

 Features

 Mercadal is dominated by Mount Toro (El Toro), the highest point on the island.
 In mid-July, Mercadal is the site of traditional Menorcan festivities dedicated to the Roman Catholic saint Martin (Sant Martí).